Investiture of the Gods: The Shang and Zhou Dynasties

-The Xiqi army was unstoppable and killed King Zhou's general Yin Pobai but it was difficult to break through Chaoge City for a while.
-Jiang Ziya drafted a draft and asked the soldiers to shoot the notice into the city with arrows to let the people know about King Zhou's evil deeds.
+The Xiqi army was unstoppable and killed Di Xin's general Yin Pobai but it was difficult to break through Chaoge City for a while.
+Jiang Ziya drafted a draft and asked the soldiers to shoot the notice into the city with arrows to let the people know about Di Xin's evil deeds.
 In the middle of the night, the people opened the 4 gates of Chaoge City to welcome the arrival of King Wu.
-Seeing that the army was approaching the city, King Zhou had to gather his troops for a battle.
-After Ziya told King Zhou's 10 major crimes, the 3 princes fought against King Zhou.
-Even though 3 generals came forward to help Zhou, King Zhou still returned to the Meridian Gate in defeat.
-King Zhou knew that it was difficult to change God's will.
+Seeing that the army was approaching the city, Di Xin had to gather his troops for a battle.
+After Ziya told Di Xin's 10 major crimes, the 3 princes fought against Di Xin.
+Even though 3 generals came forward to help Di Xin, he still returned to the Meridian Gate in defeat.
+Di Xin knew that it was difficult to change God's will.
 After saying goodbye to Su Daji, Hu Ximei, and Wang Guiren, he went to Zhaixing Tower alone.
 Su Daji and the other 3 demons were chased by Yang Jian and others and met Nuwa on the way.
 Nuwa denounced the 3 demons for indulging in killing and harming loyal people.
 The 3 demons were eventually beheaded and displayed to the public.
-When King Zhou saw the heads of the 3 queens in the Zhaixing Tower, he was so sad that he burned himself to death.
-King Wu of Zhou ordered his men to collect the remains of King Zhou and bury them with the rites of an emperor.
+When Di Xin saw the heads of the 3 queens in the Zhaixing Tower, he was so sad that he burned himself to death.
+King Wu of Zhou ordered his men to collect the remains of Di Xin and bury them with the rites of an emperor.
 After that, he distributed the wealth of Lutai and implemented benevolent policies.
 When Ma heard that her former husband was now rich and powerful, she was ashamed, hanged herself to death, and her soul flew to Fengshentai.
 Jiang Ziya knew that the matter was settled so he went to Fengshentai to confer titles on the gods.
 After reading the edict of Yuanshi Tianzun, he conferred titles on 365 gods in order and the gods went to receive their titlesafter that.
 The next morning, King Wu ascended the palace and conferred titles on the princes of various countries while Jiang Ziya continued to assist King Wu of Zhou to ensure that the people lived and worked in peace and the world was peaceful.